SoftInstigate/restheart/security/README.md

 ### Defining Global Permission Predicates

-The `AccessManagerHandler` class allows to define Global Predicates.
+The `GlobalSecuirtyPredicatesAuthorizer` class allows to define Global Predicates.
 Requests must resolve all of the predicates to be allowed.

 > You can think about a Global Predicate a way to black list request matching a given condition.